mikearango/Google-Cloud-GPU-Instance/Installation.md

 1. In the top-left corner of the browser window, click the `Products and Services` tab with 3 horizontal lines
 2. Scroll down to the `Compute` section of the sidebar list and click on `Compute Engine`.
 3. Once on this page, click the `Create Instance` button on the top of the page.
-4. Change the name of your instance if you want to and then click `Customize` under the Machine type settings.
+4. Change the name of your instance and then change your region to the region you requested a GPU quota increase in.
-5. Click the small blue font that says `GPUs`and specify the number of GPUs needed for the project.
-Then, adjust your Cores and Memory accordingly.
-(I specified 1 NVidia Tesla K80 GPU)
+5. Then, click `Customize` under the Machine type settings.
+Use the slider to adjust the number of Cores to 8.
+Click the small blue font that says `GPUs`and specify 1 NVidia Tesla K80 GPU.
-6. Under Boot disk, you can change which OS image you want to use.
-(I used Ubuntu 16.04 LTS)
+6. Under `Boot disk`, select either the `Ubuntu 14.04 LTS` or `Ubuntu 16.04 LTS` as your OS image since these are the 2 boot disks we have created shell scripts for.
+At the bottom of the screen, make sure to change `Size` to 75 GB.
-7. If you plan on using Google API's for your project, then select the box under `Identity and API access` that says `Allow full access to all Cloud APIs`.
+7. Under `Identity and API access` select the box that says `Allow full access to all Cloud APIs`.
+8. Under `Firewall` select both boxes to `Allow HTTP Traffic` and `Allow HTTPS Traffic`
-8. Click `Create` at the bottom when you are done customizing your instance.
+9. Click `Create` at the bottom when you are done customizing your instance.
 The circle next to your instance will light up green when it is done being setup

 #### Step 3.
 Connect to your new Compute Engine instance and update the software